-This course aims to teach a suite of algorithms and concepts to a diverse set of participants interested in the general concept of fitting Data to Models.
+This course aims to teach a suite of algorithms and concepts to a diverse set of participants interested in the general concept of fitting data to models.

 This is a very broad course and is intended only to cover the fundamentals of each technique we address.
 However, the gain is that we can cover many different approaches.
 Think of it this way: we cover the first chapter or two of a specialized ‘book’ on a given method.
-We get you through the fundamentals, which allow you to then get further through the book on your own.
+We get you through the fundamentals, which allows you to then get further through the book on your own.
 Another way of thinking of our approach is the analogy of a carpenter’s tools.
 The goal is for participants to understand the utility of each tool, not to become specialists in any one method.
 In that sense, the course is introductory and general.

-Fundamentals: Core concepts, understandings and tools (75%)
+Fundamentals: Core concepts, understandings, and tools (75%)

 Latest Developments: Recent advances and future trends (25%)

 Lecture: Delivery of material in a lecture format (40%)